Going back to school may lead to more vaping – here’s what educators and communities can do about it

 One-third of current young e-cigarette users surveyed by Truth Initiative said they tried to quit the previous year, according to research published by Preventive Medicine Reports.
 Knowing the risks makes a difference – greater awareness of the dangers of vaping more than tripled the odds that a user reported intentions to quit vaping in the upcoming month.
 Reasons to quit vaping also include cost, freedom from addiction, and social factors such as how the user may be perceived by others.

 This is Quitting incorporates text messages from other young people who have attempted to, or successfully quit, e-cigarettes.
-Young e-cigarette users who used This Is Quitting for seven months were nearly 40% more successful at quitting vaping than young e-cigarette users who didn’t use the resource, according to a randomized clinical trial in JAMA Internal Medicine.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.
 Researchers found that this higher quit rate was regardless of age, race, ethnicity, gender identity, sexual orientation, nicotine dependence, social influences to vape, and other substance use.